fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

       - **Description**
       - **Reference**
     * - **alg**
       - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms listed in the :ref:`Cryptographic Algorithms` and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms listed in the :ref:`algorithms:cryptographic algorithms` and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
       - [:rfc:`7516#section-4.1.1`]
     * - **kid**
       - Thumbprint of the Mobile Application Instance's JWK contained in the ``cnf`` claim.